Virtual Private Network (VPN)

 • IP addresses are dynamically assigned to users.
 You can not therefore rely on the fact that the new sign will get the same address.
 In urgent cases it is possible, in agreement with the network administrator, to assign a static IP address.

-• Cisco VPN client (not Cisco AnyConnect) uses IPSec ESP (protocol type 50).
+• Cisco VPN client (not Cisco Secure Client) uses IPSec ESP (protocol type 50).

-• Cisco AnyConnect is an application written in Java, it runs on multiple platforms.
+• Cisco Secure Client is an application written in Java, it runs on multiple platforms.
 There are versions for Windows, Linux and Mac OS-X.

 • You can use it if you want to access the university network from a public computer (eg Internet cafe).
 Note the danger of using foreign and unknown computers that may contain software that can record such as name and password you sent out from the VPN client application!